eurekaclinical/eurekaclinical-user-agreement-service/README.md

 ## Version 4.0
 Add user template support.
 If turned on, when a user accesses any of this service's APIs, a user record with default privileges is created.

+## Version 3.0.1
+Fix 500 errors when the user has no record in the USERS table.

 ## Version 3.0
 Mainly updates dependencies.